galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 > ### {% icon question %} Why alternate the barcodes between plates?
 The full set of barcodes does not change, so why not keep the same format?
 > > ### {% icon solution %} Solution
 >
-> > Again, cross-contamination.
+> > Again, the answer is to reduce cross-contamination.
 Plate2 will be loaded after Plate1 (and perhaps Plate2 and Plate1 will use the same plate!)
-If we see any reads in Plate2 that should not be there, we can now surmize where they came from.
+If we see any reads in Plate2 that should not be there, we can now surmise where they came from.
 We also have the added benefit of protecting the cells Plate2 from those that may have been used in Plate1, since they are in completely different positions across plates.

-There are now two cases:
+## Controlling against Cross-Contamination

+Thankfully, Galaxy provides a tool for checking for cross-contamination in any experimental setup.
+It only needs the following information:

-  1. Number of barcodes = Number of slots in a sequencing lane
+ 1. A full list of barcodes
-  2. Number of barcodes = N * Number of slots in a sequencing lane

-and all slots within a single

-Plates are divided into different lanes.
-These lanes are what are sequenced as one

-> >  e.g. Plate1 might a 10x10 array that could hold 100 cells, but the plate can only be sequenced 50 cells at a time.
-This effectively means that there are 2 Batches on Plate1.
-An analysis with 10 batches would therefore use 5 plates.
+ 2. Which barcodes apply to which batches
+ 3. Which batches apply to which plates.

+> ### {% icon Hands-on %} Hands On
+>
+> Select **Cross-contamination Barcode Filter** {%icon tool %} with the following parameters:
+>  - *"Tabular Files"*: Select each of the matrices that you wish to join
+>  - *"Identifier column"*:`1`
+>  - *"Number of Header lines in each item"*:`1`
+>  - *"Keep original column header":`Yes`
-> >
+>  - *"Fill character"*:`0`

-In order to reduce cross-contamination during library preparation,

-The read primers are added to each cell before amplification and sequencing

-The use of

-When

-FASTQ data output from scRNA sequencers are batch-specific, meaning that sequences from individual cells are not demultiplexed into individual FASTQ files, but are
+{.hands-on}

 # Conclusion